Faculty & Mentor Bios

 Eden-Reneé Hayes, Ph.D. (aka Dr. E) is the Owner of Pluralism Solutions, LLC.
 She has been involved in cultural competency, retention efforts, and inclusion in organizations for over 15 years.
 An expert in the social psychological factors related to bias, and the intersecting identities of race, class, and gender identity and expression, she has presented papers on her research at a number of conferences including, The American Psychological Association, The International Convention of Psychological Science, and The Society for the Psychological Study of Social Issues and has published her research in various outlets including The Handbook for Feminist Diversity and Diversity Matters: The Color Shape and Tone of 21st Century Diversity.
-Dr. E earned a B.A. in Psychology and Sociology from Wesleyan University, and a Ph.D. in Social Psychology from Tulane University.
-She earned a National Science Foundation sponsored Postdoctoral Fellowship and was a tenured professor before becoming Director of The Davis Center at Williams College.
-She values being a ROPE Mentor as an honor and a privilege and gives back to the program by offering workshops reflecting her expertise and serves on a subcommittee focused on building in emergency financial support for the ROPE Alumni.
-Dr. E also loves being mom to two superhero energy balls :)
+Dr. E earned a B.A. in Psychology and Sociology from Wesleyan University and a Ph.D. in Social Psychology from Tulane University.
+She earned a National Science Foundation-sponsored Postdoctoral Fellowship and was a tenured professor before becoming Director of The Davis Center at Williams College.
+She values being a R.O.P.E.
+Mentor as an honor and a privilege and gives back to the program by offering workshops reflecting her expertise and serves on a subcommittee focused on building emergency financial support for the ROPE Alumni.
+Dr. E also loves being a mom to two superhero energy balls :)

 Roberta McCulloch Dews